Hermannovich/winjob-prevent-others-dev/README.md

 # winjob prevent others dev from be scam

-I have worked for almost two weeks for this client and I have not get paid.
+I have worked for almost two months and half for this client and I have not get paid.
 But this not why I have posted these codes.

 I have posted this code because I do not want others devs to be scam by this client.